divi tips 141

 Divi tips, dating back to 2017, accumulated a lot of code in her child's theme and I knew that sooner or later, you would have to put your hands in the cambodia.

-So I made a radical decision, I totally removed the child theme.
+So I made a radical decision, I totally deleted the child theme.
 After all, it also serves local sites: to allow yourself to experiment, to try, to let go!

-And now, boom, boom!
-It was obvious that this would have consequences on the design of Tips Divi...
+And there: boom 💣 Hey!
+It was obvious that this would have an impact on the design of Divi...

 But it doesn't matter, my goal was to start almost from scratch, and that goal was achieved!